-Since the early days of the pandemic, hikers have taken to New Hampshire’s White Mountains in larger numbers.
+Every year, hikers have traveled to New Hampshire’s White Mountains in larger numbers.
 Some have found themselves in risky situations and required assistance from volunteer rescue teams and conservation officers with the state’s fish and game department.

 We spoke with Jay Broccolo, director of weather operations at the Mount Washington Observatory, to learn what people should know before embarking on hikes, particularly as the weather gets colder.

 The interview was condensed and lightly edited for space and clarity.

 How should people prepare for a hike?
 What are the most important things to keep in mind?

 The weather.
 Know what you’re hiking.
 Know the environment that you’re going into.
 Because the White Mountains are fairly technical mountains.
 While they’re short, they are extremely rocky and rooty, and often a lot of the trails go through water passes.
 All of these environments are extremely affected by the weather.
 I would say the next thing would be understanding the weather not just from one forecast, but multiple forecasts.
 Because the Mount Washington Observatory, our forecast is a higher summit forecast, an elevation-based forecast.
 It is not a horizontally spatial forecast like you see on the news at the surface and at lower elevations.
 Those are two very different environments.

 Just have all the gear that you need.
 When you’re being rescued, if you’re unprepared, that can mean the difference between life and death or also a massive bill.
 If you’re prepared and you need to be rescued, the respect is there.
 It’s like, OK, stuff happens.
 We understand that people get caught in situations.
 But if you get caught in a situation like that and you’re not prepared, it shows negligence.

 What resources do you recommend?